EasyXLS/EasyXLS.samples/README.md

 [EasyXLS for .NET](https://www.easyxls.com/net-excel-library) is compatible with C#, VB.NET, C++.NET, ASP.NET web pages, Windows Forms or Windows Services and Python.
 [EasyXLS for COM+](https://www.easyxls.com/component-excel-library) is compatible with all programming languages that support COM technology like PHP, Clasic ASP, C++, VB6 or VBScript.
-[EasyXLS for Java](https://www.easyxls.com/java-excel-library) is compatible with Java, ColdFusion, Python, Java Server Pages or Java Server Faces.
+[EasyXLS for Java](https://www.easyxls.com/java-excel-library) is compatible with Java, ColdFusion, Python, PHP, Java Server Pages or Java Server Faces.

 EasyXLS library  is designed to be easy to use, with a straightforward API and comprehensive documentation.
 It is also highly performant, with optimized algorithms for handling large Excel files.